A Closed Queueing Maintenance Network with Two Batch Policies: Introduction

+This paper extends and generalizes the product-form solution of the closed queueing networks to a more general case that the Markov systems of the nodes are described as the block-structured Markov processes.
+The methodology and results given in this paper shed light on the study of more general maintenance networks and open a new research direction.

 The remainder of this paper is organized as follows.
-Section 2 provides literature review.
-Section 3 provides model description for a DBSS with unusable bikes.
-Section 4 abstracts the DBSS as a closed queueing network, and provides a detailed analysis for the relative arrival rates, the service processes, the block-structured Markov processes, and the nonlinear routing matrix equation.
-Section 5 provides a more general product-form solution of the closed queueing network and gives performance analysis of the DBSS with unusable bikes.
-Section 6 uses numerical experiments to verify that our computational method is effective for performance analysis of the DBSS with unusable bikes.
-Concluding remarks are given in Section 7.
-Finally, four necessary appendices are provided.
+Section 2 provides a literature review.
+Section 3 presents a model description for a maintenance network with failed items.
+Section 4 formulates the maintenance network as a closed queueing network, and provides a detailed analysis for the relative arrival rates, the service processes, the block-structured Markov processes, and the nonlinear routing matrix equation.
+Section 5 derives the product-form solution of the closed queueing network which is used for performance analysis of the maintenance network.
+Section 6 concludes the paper with a summary.